Call Now

 Expert answers to common sealing questions

 Seal your driveway every 2-3 years for optimal protection.
 New driveways need their first seal after 6-12 months.
-High-traffic areas or harsh climates may need sealing every 2 years.
+High-traffic areas or harsh climates like New Jersey may need sealing every 2 years.
 Look for fading color, small cracks, or rough texture as signs it's time to reseal.

 The ideal temperature for sealing a driveway is between 50°F and 85°F with low humidity.
-Temperatures should stay above 50°F for at least 24 hours after application.
-Avoid sealing in direct hot sun (over 90°F) as the sealer may dry too quickly.
+Temperatures should stay above 50°F for at least 24-48 hours after application.
+Avoid sealing in direct hot sun (over 90°F) as the sealer may dry too quickly and not bond properly.

 Yes, you can seal your driveway yourself with proper preparation and tools.
-However, professional sealing often provides better results because pros use commercial-grade sealers, have proper equipment for even application, and can identify and fix underlying problems.
+However, professional sealing often provides better results because pros use commercial-grade sealers, have proper equipment for even application, can identify underlying problems, and provide warranties on their work.

 Driveway sealer typically takes 4-8 hours to dry to touch, 24-48 hours before you can walk on it, and 48-72 hours before driving on it.
 Humidity, temperature, and sealer type affect drying time.
-Always err on the side of caution.
+In humid NJ summers, add an extra 24 hours to be safe.

 Coal tar sealers (oil-based) provide the best protection against water, chemicals, and UV rays, lasting 3-5 years.
 Water-based asphalt emulsion sealers are more eco-friendly but may need reapplication every 2-3 years.
 Choose based on your priorities and local regulations.